Tomato prices are still very high. Florida was not prepared for the Mexican crops to

 NEED TO KNOW

-In the fruit section use clementines, figs, kiwi fruit, honeydews, mangos, nectarines,
+along with green peppers and zucchini.
+In the fruit section use clementines, kiwi, mangos,

 kiwi, pineapples and berries such as blackberries, blueberries and raspberries.

 WE WILL BE CLOSED ON NEW YEAR’S DAY

 WE APPRECIATE YOUR BUSINESS AND LOOK FORWARD TO ANOTHER YEAR OF SERVING YOU.